The Accidental Spy: Plot

 A reporter covers a story in an Anatolian village where many people have seemingly died of pneumonia while a team of scientists try to find a cure.
 They are attacked and killed by a terrorist group disguised as farmers.
 Days later, a former North Korean spy shows up at the South Korean embassy in Istanbul.

-Meanwhile in Hong Kong, Buck Yuen, an exercise equipment salesman, shoots to fame after inadvertently foiling a bank robbery.
+Meanwhile, in Hong Kong, Buck Yuen, an exercise equipment salesman, shoots to fame after inadvertently foiling a bank robbery.
 That night, a stranger, Manny Liu, approaches Yuen and says that he is searching for men around Yuen's age and description on behalf of a terminally ill Korean man, Park Won-sung, who hopes to find his long-lost son.

-Yuen agrees and meets Park in a military hospital, as well as Carmen, a reporter.
+Yuen agrees and meets Park in a military hospital in Seoul, as well as Carmen, a reporter.
 After saving Park from thugs, he accepts Park's offer to play a game: if he wins, he gets everything Park has left behind for his real son; if he loses, he will still have fun.
 Park dies soon after.
 Yuen receives a crucifix and goes to the grave of Park's wife where he scatters Park's ashes and finds the message "wait for me" on the tombstone.
 After leaving the cemetery with Carmen, the duo are attacked by the same thugs earlier but manage to escape.
 Yuen later figures out that the message corresponds to the phone number of a bank in Istanbul.

 Yuen goes to Istanbul and uses the crucifix, which turns out to be a stamp, to open a safe deposit box.
-After leaving the bank, he encounters robbers trying to grab his briefcase full of money, but the leader of robbers doesn't found "the thing" which he wants.
+After leaving the bank, he encounters robbers trying to grab his briefcase full of money, but the leader of robbers doesn't find "the thing" which he wants.
 Yuen fends off the robbers until the police show up.
 While touring Istanbul, Yuen meets a woman, Yong, who has "wait for me" embroidered on her scarf.
 She arranges to meet him at a later time to tell him where she got the scarf.

 Yuen visits a Turkish bath, where he gets attacked by thugs demanding that he hands over "the thing".
 After a chase through the streets, Yuen finally escapes but shows up late for his meeting with Yong.
 Just then, Carmen and her colleague Philip approach Yuen and reveal that they are actually CIA agents.
 "The thing" is the Anthrax II, a biological weapon deadlier than anthrax and has already killed many people in Anatolia.
 Yuen also learns that Lee Sang Zen, a crime lord, wants to buy the Anthrax II and had sent Yong to get close to Yuen to gather intel.